 About Dr. David Hurwitz

 Dr. David S. Hurwitz is a Professor of transportation engineering, Director of the Kiewit Center for Infrastructure and Transportation Research, and Director of the Driving and Bicycling Research Laboratory in the School of Civil and Construction Engineering at Oregon State University (OSU).
-David also serves as the Associate Director at OSU for the Pacific Northwest Transportation Consortium (PacTrans).
 David conducts research in the areas of transportation safety, human factors, traffic control devices, bicyclists and pedestrians, and commercial motor vehicles.
 In particular Dr. Hurwitz is interested in the consideration of user behavior in the design and innovation of transportation systems.
 David teaches graduate and undergraduate classes covering topics such as: Highway Engineering, Traffic Engineering, Signalized Intersections, and Driving Simulation.
-David has published over 150 peer reviewed journal articles, conference papers, and technical reports and has been awarded over $6 million dollars in external funding.
-His work has been supported by the AAA Foundation for Traffic Safety (AAA FTS), Federal Highway Administration (FHWA), MJ Murdock Charitable Trust, National Cooperative Highway Research Program (NCHRP), National Highway Traffic Safety Administration (NHTSA), National Science Foundation (NSF), Oregon Department of Transportation (ODOT), Oregon Transportation Research and Education Consortium (OTREC), Pacific NW Transportation Consortium (PacTrans), the Portland Bureau of Transportation, Travel Oregon, and Washington County.
-Additionally, Dr. Hurwitz serves as the Chair of the ITE Education Council, Immediate Past Chair of the Pacific Northwest Section of ASEE, and as Chair of the Transportation Research Board’s Standing Committee on Road User Measurement and Evaluation (ACH50).
-Dr. Hurwitz is also an Associate Editor of the Transportation Research Record.
+David has published over 185 peer reviewed journal articles, conference papers, and technical reports and has been awarded over $7.7 million dollars in external funding.
+His work has been supported by the AAA Foundation for Traffic Safety (AAA FTS), Collaborative Safety Research Center (CSRC), Federal Highway Administration (FHWA), MJ Murdock Charitable Trust, National Cooperative Highway Research Program (NCHRP), National Highway Traffic Safety Administration (NHTSA), National Science Foundation (NSF), Oregon Department of Transportation (ODOT), Oregon Transportation Research and Education Consortium (OTREC), Pacific NW Transportation Consortium (PacTrans), the Portland Bureau of Transportation, Travel Oregon, and Washington County.
+Additionally, Dr. Hurwitz serves as the Chair of the Chair of the Transportation Research Board’s Standing Committee on Road User Measurement and Evaluation (ACH50) and as an Associate Editor of the Transportation Research Record.

 Current Research Topics